JSmeanJesus/wildstream/README.md

 ## How to Contribute

 We welcome contributors of all levels to help us build and refine WildStream.
-If you have ideas, bug fixes, or new features to propose, please check out our [contribution guidelines](CONTRIBUTING.md).

-## Get Started

-To get started with WildStream, follow the steps in our [installation guide](docs/installation.md).

 Let's make streaming wilder and more enjoyable together! 🚀